 Now don’t worry, the essential list of equipment needed to teach online is not an extensive one.
 It isn’t hugely costly teaching online and most of your costs you can claim back against your earnings as expenses.

 This post may contain affiliate links.
 These are products or services that I have personally used and recommend.
-If you choose to make a purchase using one of my links, this will not cost you any more but I may receive a small commission, which helps towards my kid’s love for baking biscuits! (and my love for eating them!!)
+If you choose to make a purchase using one of my links, this will not cost you any more but I may receive a small commission.
+This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Here is the essential list of equipment needed for teaching online: